Fannon/mobo/examples/init/field/SCHEMA.md

             ],
             "description": "This references another mobo json file.
 It will be included through inheritance, all existing attributes in the parent object will be overwritten."
         },
+        "$remove": {
+            "type": "array",
+            "description": "Array, containing all properties to remove from the current object" },
         "$reference": {
             "type": "object",
             "description": "For internal use only!
 After inheritance is applied, $extend will be replaced through reference.
 (For keeping info on the heritage)"